14 Things Nutritionists Do on Halloween That You Don’t

 They avoid candy corn

 Nicole Fornabaio/Rd.com, iStock/pshonka, iStock/tomeng

 “There’s nothing good from candy corn—just don’t touch it,” says Brooke Alpert, RD, founder of B Nutritious, a New York City-based counseling practice.
 “At least a Snickers bar has nuts, which can slow the absorption of sugar down.
 With candy corn, you may as well be injecting sugar into your bloodstream.”
 Nutritionist Robert Ferguson, CN, author of Diet-Free for Life, avoids licorice with trans fats (though he loves the natural kind), and Batayneh says even though she wouldn’t completely exclude anything from her diet, she tries to avoid high-sugar candies, like mellowcreme pumpkins.
-If you're looking to choose the healthiest possible candy, check out these 11 diet tips for a skinnier Halloween.

 They watch for these three ingredients:

 “I let my kids keep all the candy they get—as long as it doesn’t have trans fatty acids in it,” says Ferguson.
 “As a parent, I’d avoid any foods made with three ingredients: partially hydrogenated oils, fractionated oils, and interesterified oils.”
 All three can be spotted on ingredient lists, and contain unhealthy fats that have been linked to conditions like heart disease and obesity.
 These healthy Halloween candy swaps won’t get your house egged.

 “Put a glass jar on your desk, and every time you have the willpower to forego the office candy jar, give yourself a dollar,” says Joy Bauer, RD, nutrition and health expert for NBC’s TODAY show, and founder of Nourish Snacks.
 “At the end of the week, you have a glass full of money you can use to go pamper yourself with something special.”